DM8AT/ObjectGL/README.md

 # ObjectGL
 Object GL is a object-oriented wraper around OpenGL objects, like vertex buffers, index buffers, shader storage buffers, and so on.
 It is designed to work with new OpenGL-features, so a context version of 3.0 or greater is recomended, but not strictly necessery.
 # Downloading
 To download the library, move into a directory of your choise and run `git clone https://github.com/DM8AT/ObjectGL.git` to get the newest stable version of the library.
-After that, see the (the chapter about compilation)[#Compiling].
+After that, see the [the chapter about compilation](#compiling).
 # Compiling
 ## Dependencys
 To compile the library, a few other librarys need to be installed.
 They are: